Submitted names are contributed by users of this website. The accuracy of these name definitions cannot be guaranteed.

 "lover, favourite, friend" - originally an adjective, apparently from a Gaulish word meaning "strong, vigourous, lively", but influenced by the sense of the Old High German element trut

 "dear, beloved").... [more]

 DuBosque means 'of the forest' in french and was a surname given typically to someone from a rural treed area.

-Means "from the oak (tree)", denoted a person who lived near an oak tree or an oak forest.
+Means "from the oak (tree)" in French, used to denote a person who lived near an oak tree or an oak forest.